De Gea mistakes see Chelsea beat Man U to reach FA Cup final - WHIZ News

 It means Frank Lampard’s first season as Chelsea manager will end with a cup final.
 It will be a harder route to a second final in August, with Chelsea trailing 3-0 to Bayern Munich in the Champions League round of 16.

+“We don’t want to get too far ahead of ourselves,” said Lampard, who won the FA Cup four times as a Chelsea player.
+“But we can certainly enjoy the performance and the result.”

-In this pandemic-delayed conclusion to the season, which prevents fans attending games, Ole Gunnar Solskjaer is also chasing continental glory through the Europa League with United.
+In this pandemic-delayed conclusion to the season, which prevents fans attending games, Solskjaer is also chasing continental glory through the Europa League with United.

 Chelsea and United will be hoping to secure Champions League spots in the upcoming final week of the Premier League season — and not be relying on winning continental competitions to qualify.